ondrocks/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 1.5.5 =
+* Tweak - Udpated the .pot language file.
+* Tweak - Updated the error messages.
+* API - Updated the plugin updater class.
+* API - Remove safe_mode checks so as not to set off false positives for PHP7 compatibility checks.

 = 1.5.4 =
 * New - Improved error checking on the form.
 If there is an error while filling out the form, the user will get an error message with a description of the error.
 Technical: It now checks for GeoNames exceptions in the ajax response from the GeoNames webservice.